hiroshimamiya/EPIB685/README.md

 **Format**:
   - 3 min presentation of initial project proposal (ungraded)
-  - 15-20 min of presentation (3a), followd by
+  - 15-20 min of presentation (3a), followd by 5 minutes questions
   - At least 5 suggestions to critique, per presentation  (3b)
-  - Single space document, 3 or 4 pages for written project proposal, excluding reference and tables/figures (optional) (3c)
+  - Single space document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)

-Presentation of project proposal (3 minutes, ungraded) should provide:
+**Presentation of project proposal** (3 minutes, ungraded, Week 7) should provide:
   1. Research question and its public health importance.
   2. Objective
   3. Study design
   3. Population, exposure and outcome

-Review of other projects (Assignment 3b)
+**Review of other projects** (Assignment 3b)
 Your group will be assigned two projects from other groups to review.
 Based on the presentation slides and oral presentation, your group will provide constructive review and suggestions.
 The details of this will be discussed in class.
 The submitted presentation and oral presentation will not be assessed, but the quality of your group's reviews of others’ will be.
-The course instructors will review and provide additional feedback of needed to make sure that everyone receives adequate and useful guidance in order to finalise their project proposals
+The course instructors will review and provide additional feedback of needed to make sure that everyone receives adequate and useful guidance in order to finalise their project writings.

-Presentation and written project proposal (3a and 3c) should follow the following components:
+**Presentation and written descripiton of project** (Assignment 3a and 3c) should follow the following components:
 1. Background section including problem statement and the importance of the study design (justification).
 Why do you think your research question is important?
-   - * E.g., The impact of your urban exposure(s) X on your health outcome Y on your population Z is not well known, so a study is needed to motivate further research.
-   -You can find problem statment from journls such as:

-   -*Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*

    -**There is no need to perform a through review to identify your problem**.
 Any environmental issue of your interest that provides a valid hypothesis is fine.

 2. Objective: Clearly state the study objective supporting your research question in the PICO format.The objective must be feasible and attainable